William Quantrill: Claims of survival

 In August 1907, news articles appeared in Canada and the US that claimed that J.E.
-Duffy, a member of a Michigan cavalry troop that had dealt with Quantrill's raiders during the Civil War, met Quantrill at Quatsino Sound, on northern Vancouver Island, while he was investigating timber rights in the area.
+Duffy, a member of a Michigan cavalry troop that had dealt with Quantrill's raiders during the war, met Quantrill at Quatsino Sound on northern Vancouver Island, while he was investigating timber rights in the area.
 Duffy claimed to recognize the man, living under the name of John Sharp, as Quantrill.
-Duffy said that Sharp admitted he was Quantrill and discussed in detail raids in Kansas and elsewhere.
-Sharp claimed that he had survived the ambush in Kentucky but received a bayonet and bullet wound, making his way to South America where he lived some years in Chile.
+Duffy said that Sharp admitted he was Quantrill and discussed raids in Kansas and elsewhere in detail.
+Sharp claimed that he had survived the ambush in Kentucky but received a bayonet and bullet wound, making his way to South America, where he lived some years in Chile.
 He returned to the US and worked as a cattleman in Fort Worth, Texas.
-He then moved to Oregon, acting as a cowpuncher and drover, before he reached British Columbia in the 1890s, where he worked in logging, trapping and finally as a mine caretaker at Coal Harbour at Quatsino.

-Within some weeks after the news stories were published, two men came to British Columbia, travelling to Quatsino from Victoria, leaving Quatsino on a return voyage of a coastal steamer the next day.
+He then moved to Oregon, acting as a cowpuncher and drover, before he reached British Columbia in the 1890s, where he worked in logging, trapping, and finally as a mine caretaker at Coal Harbour at Quatsino.
+Within weeks after the news stories were published, two men came to British Columbia, traveling to Quatsino from Victoria, leaving Quatsino on a return voyage of a coastal steamer the next day.
 On that day, Sharp was found severely beaten and died several hours later without giving information about his attackers.
-The police were unable to solve the murder.
+The police failed to solve the murder.

 Another legend that has circulated claims that Quantrill may have escaped custody and fled to Arkansas, where he lived under the name of L.J.
-Crocker until his death in 1917.
+Crocker until he died in 1917.

+The family of Major Cornelius Boyle believed that Quantrill had actually served as a bodyguard for the Provost Marshal General when he visited Mexico after the war, while Jubal Early was also in the country as they sought out an alternate resolution.